antoniodeluca/dn2a/README.md

 ## Features ##

 - **Modularized components**: helps the development and the clear separation of concerns with great benefits for who wants to use mixed solutions.
-- **Configurable precision**: helps to avoid the noise deriving from operation errors and default system precision limits with great improvement of the learning speed and performance stability.
 - **Configuration checker**: helps to write less details about configuration and to keep compatibility with older version while the project evolves.
 - **StepByStep training**: helps to train neural networks doing a single iteration over the passed information.
 - **StopAtGoal training**: helps to train neural networks doing a finite number of iterations over the passed information until a specific parametric condition is reached.